Shuffle/Shuffle-docs/docs/app_creation.md

 * [Reloading Your App](#hotloading_your_app)
 * [Debugging](#debugging)

+## Process
+Want to know how to decide whether to make something new?
+Checkout the [process document](https://github.com/frikky/shuffle-docs/blob/master/handbook/engineering/app_development.md)

 ## Prerequisites
 We assume you have a base understanding of Python 3.x (3.7+ used)